rivy/js.os-paths/README.md

 const osPaths = require('os-paths');
 ```

-The object returned by the module constructor is an `OSPaths` function object, augmented with attached methods.
-When called directly (eg, `const p = osPaths()`), it returns a newly constructed `OSPaths` object.
+The object returned by the module constructor is a function object, `OSPaths`, augmented with attached methods.
+When this object is called directly (eg, `const p = osPaths()`), it returns another newly constructed `OSPaths` object.
 Since the `OSPaths` object contains no instance state, all constructed objects will be functionally identical.

 ### Methods

 All module methods return simple, platform-compatible, path strings which are normalized and have no trailing path separators.

 The path strings are _not_ guaranteed to already exist on the file system.
 So, the user is responsible for directory construction, if/when needed.
 However, since all of these are _standard_ OS directories, they should all exist without the need for user intervention.

 If/when necessary, [`make-dir`](https://www.npmjs.com/package/make-dir) or [`mkdirp`](https://www.npmjs.com/package/mkdirp) can be used to create the directories.

-#### `osPaths.home(): string`
+#### `osPaths.home(): string | undefined`

-Returns the home directory for user
+- Returns the home directory for user (or `undefined`)

+`undefined` is returned if the home directory is not resolvable.

 #### `osPaths.temp(): string`

-Returns the directory for temporary files
+- Returns the directory for temporary files

+_Always_ returns a non-empty path (as sanely as possible).

 ## Discussion